-- Pay $12 initially, and then $97 per month for 12 months.
+- Pay a $12 administrative fee initially, and then $97 per month for 12 months.
 This means you’ll end up paying a total of $1,176 if you take the entire 12 months.

 And that’s all there is to it.
-Just be sure to make every monthly payment on time – you can set up autopay for that – and your credit will definitely improve.
-As long as you don’t do other things to hurt it, of course.
+Just be sure to make every monthly payment on time, and you can set up autopay for that.
+Like with any account, a late payment can hold back your credit scores for years.

 Getting the Most out of Self Lender

 Be sure to read through the terms, and contact their customer service if you have any questions.

 Here are some other things to know about Self Lender to help you get the most out of their credit builder loan:

 - You’ll need a bank account or debit card, valid email address, residential address, phone number, social security number (SSN), and to be at least 18 years of age.

 - Self Lender does not do a hard credit inquiry when you apply.

 - You can pay off your Self Lender loan early for no penalty, saving you money on interest.

 - If a loan payment is 15 or more days late, a fee will be charged of 5% of that payment.
 If a payment is 30 or more days late, this will be reported to the credit reporting agencies.
 Contact Self Lender if you’re having trouble making your payments on time.